-NFI North is proud to be the Care Management Entity (CME) for New Hampshire, Department of Children’s Behavioral Health, FAST Forward Program.
+NFI North is the Care Management Entity (CME) for New Hampshire’s Bureau of Children’s Behavioral Health, FAST Forward Program.

 As the Care Management Entity services for the FAST Forward program include:

 - Provision of Individual Service Options (ISO) in-home services